 Design by Konst & Teknik

-Undoing Property is available for purchase at The Showroom, or can be ordered from Sternberg Press.
+Undoing Property is available for purchase from Sternberg Press.

 Marysia Lewandowska is a Polish-born, London-based artist who, through her collaborative projects, has explored the public function of media archives, collections and exhibitions in an age characterised by relentless privatisation.More